pilotmoon/PopClip-Extensions/README-beta.md

     defaults write com.pilotmoon.popclip LoadUnsignedExtensions -bool YES

-Please be aware that PopClip extensions can contain arbitrary executable scripts.
+Please be aware that PopClip extensions can contain arbitrary executable code.
 Be careful about the extensions you create, and be wary about loading extensions you get from someone else.
-Proceed at your own risk.

 ## Extra Debugging Output

-To help you when debugging Script extensions, PopClip can be configured to write script output and debug info to the console.
+To help you when debugging Script extensions, PopClip can be configured to write script output and debug info to be viewed with the Console app.
 To enable it, run this command in Terminal:

     defaults write com.pilotmoon.popclip EnableExtensionDebug -bool YES